-With over 500 volunteers serving some 10,000 new arrivals, Algonquin was a busy hub for students on Sept.
-5 for AC Day 1.
+With over 500 volunteers serving some 10,000 new arrivals, Algonquin was a busy hub for both new and returning students on Sept.
+5.

 In addition to various stands and stations that were both informative and fun, there were a few sporting activities tailored to anyone with a hunger for athletics.

-At the gymnasium in A-building, there was a unique obstacle course set up by Neuron Upgrade and Training Station (NUTS), which opened up its headquarters four months ago in Ottawa.
+At the gymnasium in A-building, there was a unique obstacle course set up by Neuron Upgrade and Training Station (NUTS), which opened its headquarters five months ago in Ottawa.

 “It combines physical activity and interactive learning,” said Hi Nguyen, the owner of NUTS.
 “What we do here is get your heart rate elevated through a series of physical obstacles, and then you reach these knowledge stations, where in the students’ cases today, they answer questions about Algonquin College provided by the staff.”